-Mismatch at connection planes with noise measurement inherently displays variability or jitter because of the random nature of the noise being measured.
-Averaging many readings can minimize displayed jitter and bring the measurement closer to the true mean of the noise's Gaussian distribution.
+Noise measurement inherently displays variability or jitter because of the random nature of the noise being measured.
+Averaging many readings can minimize displayed jitter and bring the measurement closer to the true mean of the noise's gaussian distribution.

-Selecting the number of readings that will be averaged for each measurement will reduce jitter in the measurement by the square root of N, where N is the number of measurements in the average.
+Modern noise figure analyzers enable the user to select the number of readings that will be averaged for each measurement.
+This will reduce jitter in the measurement by the square root of N, where N is the number of measurements in the average.
 The table below shows some examples of the effect of averaging on jitter.
 For example, jitter may be reduced by almost 70% by averaging approximately 10 readings.

-N SQRT (N) % jitter reduction
+Ν SQRT (N) % jitter reduction

 1 1 0

 4 2 50

 16 4 75

 64 8 87.5

 256 16 93.75